Boy charged with kidnapping for taking car with kids inside

 The Syracuse Post-Standard reports the mother of the 6- and 7-year-old children was standing outside the parked car when the teen approached and got into the driver's seat Sunday afternoon in Syracuse.

-Syracuse police say the mother was dragged as she hung onto the car to try and stop the driver.
+Syracuse police say the mother was dragged as she hung onto the car to try to stop the driver.

 Another driver drove in front of the car to stop it.